hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 Refer to [Using Terraform Cloud](cloud) for more details about how to initialize and configure the integration.

+~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise 2022_01 and later.
+Previous versions can use the [`remote` backend block](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.

 ### Implicit Workspace Creation

 If you configure the integration to use a workspace that doesn't yet exist in your organization, Terraform Cloud will create a new workspace with that name when you run `terraform init`.
 The output of `terraform init` will inform you when this happens.